temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 2. Switch back to the terminal where your Workflow ran.
 Start the Workflow again with `dotnet run --project MoneyTransferClient`.
 3. Verify the Workflow is running in the UI.
 4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server.
 5. After the Temporal Cluster has stopped, restart it and visit the UI.
+This can be done by running `temporal server start-dev` in the terminal window and navigating to [localhost:8233](http://localhost:8233/).

 Your Workflow is still listed: